phook/BNFT/README.md

 block:
  “{“ { statement } “}” -> #block “{“ statement “}”
 ```
+“#encodeuri” will insert the encoding uri from the following literal or nonterminal
-“#decodeuri” will insert the decoded uri from the following literals and nonterminals
+“#decodeuri” will insert the decoded uri from the following literal or nonterminal
 ```
 statement:
+ unescaped_chars -> #encodeuri unescaped_chars
  escaped_chars   -> #decodeuri escaped_chars
 ```